-Mushrooms: Amanita smithiana, A. proxima, A. pseudoporphyria.
+Mushrooms: Amanita smithiana.
 Note: A compound, chlorocrotylglycine, may also be toxic.

-Amanita smithiana has caused numerous poisonings in the Pacific Northwest, where it is possibly being mistaken for the popular Matsutake, or "Pine Mushroom" Tricholoma magnivelare, to which it bears a superficial resemblance.
+Amanita smithiana has caused numerous poisonings in the Pacific Northwest, where it is possibly being mistaken for the popular Matsutake, or "Pine Mushroom" Tricholoma murrillianum, to which it bears a superficial resemblance.
 Many physicians have been quick to attribute these poisonings to orellanine, and indeed there are some obvious similarities in the symptoms.
 However, onset of symptoms is more rapid in cases of A. smithiana poisoning (between 4 and 11 hours, compared to orellanine with a 36 hour to 3 week onset period).
 A. smithiana causes gastrointestinal distress, anxiety, chills, cramps, disorientation, kidney failure and sometimes malaise, sweating, weakness, warm feeling, oliguria, polyurea, thirst.
-The toxin was thought to be allenic norleucine (2-amino-4,5-hexadienoic acid).
-However, the toxin is an as yet unknown compound.
+Amanita proxima and Amanita pseudoporphyria are suspected of containing the same toxins but these species have not yet been found in North America.
+To be safe, avoid any North American Amanita resembling Amanita smithiana.
+Both allenic norleucine (2-amino-4,5-hexadenoic acid) and chlorocrotylglycine are suspected as the toxic agents.

 A complex of North American species that resemble the European species, Paxillus involutus, have caused poisonings in North America.
 It is the third most common cause of gastrointestinal symptoms in Eastern Europe, where is has a long and unfortunate culinary history.
 However, the main toxic component in P. involutus causes acute immune-mediated hemolytic anemia.